benshimonz/V1/README.md

 *“Any person that owns a blue car, his age is between 40 and 50, his cell-phone number ends with “156”, and he has a brother that called 5 or more phones belonging to employees of company X in the last month"*

 A pattern can be viewed as a query that can be executed against a graph database (similar to SELECT statement in SQL).
-The answer to such query is the [union of the elements of the] set of all the sub-graphs that conforms to the pattern.
+The answer to such query is the union of the elements (entities and relationships) of the set of all the sub-graphs that conforms to the pattern.

 A pattern language defines a syntax for expressing patterns.